-“If you fish abundant species, it’s less likely that species itself will go extinct but more likely the fishing effort will make other species go extinct,” said co-leading author Fernanda Valdovinos, an assistant professor with the UC Davis Environmental Science and Policy department.
+“If you fish abundant species, it’s less likely that species itself will go extinct but more likely the fishing effort will make other species go extinct,” said co-leading author Fernanda Valdovinos, an assistant professor with the UC Davis Department of Environmental Science and Policy.
 “You wouldn’t see that unless you’re studying the whole food web.”

 Valdovinos said the research opens a new avenue for research in ecological networks.

 “We need to understand ecosystems not just by themselves as isolated from humans, but as another element in the ecosystem,” Valdovinos said.

 The study also points to the importance of both theoretical and empirical research.
 The theoretical models allow scientists and resource managers to understand interactions among thousands of species anywhere in the world, and more quickly than field work alone could accomplish.

 “We need empirical data to test predictions of the models, but at the scale of our current environmental issues, we cannot wait 500 years to understand the fate of large ecosystems,” Valdovinos said.

 Postdoctoral researcher Paul Glaum of UC Davis and the University of Michigan, Ann Arbor, at the beginning of the study, shares co-leading authorship with Valdovinos.
 Additional co-authors include Valentin Cocco of École Normale Supérieure, Biology Department PSL Université Paris, France.

 Kat Kerlin, News and Media Relations, 530-750-9195, email@example.com